Azure/azure-cli/src/azure-cli/azure/cli/command_modules/storage/docs/ADLS Gen2.md

 Azure Data Lake Storage Gen2 is a set of capabilities dedicated to big data analytics, built on Azure Blob storage.
 FOr more information, please refer to https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction?toc=/azure/storage/blobs/toc.json.

-### Azure CLI Requirement
-- Azure CLI with latest version

-### Prepare with ADLS Gen2 account
-- Create a ADLS Gen2 account

-` az storage account create -n myadlsaccount -g myresourcegroup --kind StorageV2 --hns`

-- Authorize access

-For all the commands inside, please provide `connection string` or a combination of `account name` and `credentials`.

-Several Authorization access Methods:
-- Using connection string
-    - Specify `--connection-string` parameter in your command `--connection-string $myconnectionstring`

-    - Set Environment Variable `AZURE_STORAGE_CONNECTION_STRING`

-- Using account name and account key
-    - Specify `--account-name` and `--account-key` parameter in your command
-    ```
-    --account-name $myadlsaccount \
-    --account-key $myaccountkey
-    ```

-    - Set Environment Variable `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_KEY`

-- Using account name and sas token
-    - Specify `--account-name` and `--sas-token` parameter in your command
-    ```
-    --account-name $myadlsaccount \
-    --sas-token $mysastoken
-    ```

-    - Set Environment Variable `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_SAS_TOKEN`

-- Using account name and Azure AD credentials

-    Azure CLI commands for data operations against Blob storage support the `--auth-mode` parameter, which enables you to specify how to authorize a given operation.
-Set the `--auth-mode` parameter to login to authorize with Azure AD credentials.
-For more information, see [Authorize access to blob or queue data with Azure CLI](https://docs.microsoft.com/en-us/azure/storage/common/authorize-data-operations-cli?toc=/azure/storage/blobs/toc.json).

-    - Specify `--account-name` and `--auth-mode login` parameter in your command
-    ```
-    --account-name $myadlsaccount \
-    --auth-mode login
-    ```

-    - Set Environment Variable `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_AUTH_MODE`

 ### Included Features

 #### Overview